Omnitragedy/Graphical-Essay/README.md

-# to the Limbs
+# Ghibli Grass

-This is the source code to my interactive music video running at [https://create.viverse.com/TkZWCbJ](https://create.viverse.com/TkZWCbJ).
+This is the source code for a demo showing a method of rendering grass in three.js

-It's built on Three.js with a handful of other useful plugins.

-It's also pretty messy, but take a look and use what you like!
-If you do end up re-using something please let me know.